Pats at Punaluu

 No analysis available

-I searched for 'salt water', 'saltwater', 'saline pool', etc., and found no evidence.
-The remarks reference a pool but do not specify it is saltwater.
+I searched for 'salt water', 'saltwater', 'salt pool', and similar phrases and found none.
+The presence of a pool is confirmed, but there is no evidence it is a saltwater pool.

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
-Listings consistently mention in-unit washers/dryers, so there is no evidence the building provides community laundry on every floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
+Several listings mention in-unit washer/dryer options but do not state laundry facilities on every floor.
+Without explicit mention, this feature is treated as not present.

 Multiple recent listings specifically mention assigned or designated parking, with phrases such as 'one assigned parking stall', 'your own assigned parking space', 'your very own assigned stall', and 'designated, partially covered parking space for your exclusive use.'
 These references come from numerous differently worded remarks, indicating that reserved parking is a standard building feature rather than a one-off situation.
 Historical data already showed high confidence, and current remarks and MLS features reinforce that at least some (and likely most) units have assigned parking stalls.